cunger/escape-velocity/content/about.md

 date: 2019-11-04
 ---

-I'm a programmer, currently developing and maintaining code at [Mercury.ai](https://www.mercury.ai).
+I'm a software engineer, currently developing and maintaining code at [Mercury.ai](https://www.mercury.ai).
-I care about marine conservation and carbon-free energy, and I'm fascinated by space flight and scuba diving.
+I spend my early mornings learning the fundamentals of nuclear technology and acquiring the skills for helping to build a safe, clean, and sustainable future.
+These pages are notes for my future self, as I'm sure it will need to look up stuff regularly.

+---

 <div class="row">
   <div class="col-md-8" markdown="1">